 As an ABRSM theory examiner, Samuel believes this aspect of musical understanding is hugely beneficial to instrumental performance.
 Equally as a conductor, he actively encourages ensemble participation at all levels, which helps players to develop confidence.

 Samuel has helped students to secure places on university and conservatoire courses.
 Several of his younger students have been awarded entrance music scholarships to study at private schools around Bath, and a handful have gained entry to National Youth ensembles following successful auditions.
 One of the most rewarding aspects of teaching music for Samuel is helping students to achieve excellent results for graded instrumental exams ranging from pre-grade 1 to diploma level.
 In addition to this, Samuel will offer his services as a piano accompanist on the day of the performance, as he himself is a competent pianist.

 As a versatile musician himself, Samuel's experience covers a huge range musical styles, from baroque to present day, orchestral to pop, and folk to jazz.
 However, he has a particular fondness of musical theatre.
 You can often find him playing cello, bass guitar, keyboards or reeds in a pit band!

 Arranging music for personal requests is another of Samuel's skills.
 He arranged Corelli’s ‘Christmas Concerto’ and Lauridsen’s setting of ‘O Magnum Mysterium’ for his own wedding ceremony cello quintet, as well as 90 minutes of popular tunes for his evening 13-piece jazz band.

-Outside of his musical life, Samuel enjoys travelling to new places, cooking (especially finding new delicious vegetarian recipes), completing sudoku puzzles and visiting family and friends in Northern Ireland and The New Forest.
+Outside of his musical life, Samuel enjoys travelling to new places, cooking (especially finding new delicious vegetarian recipes), running, yoga, completing sudoku puzzles and visiting family and friends in Northern Ireland and The New Forest.